 Setting boundaries is only one part of the equation.
 It’s also vital that you consistently honor those boundaries.

 If you take a call on the weekend for a client once, then they’ll come to expect that you’re available on the weekends.
 If you do an extra round of revisions once, they’ll expect it on all projects.

 It’s up to you to consistently reinforce the boundaries you’ve set.
 You can do this in a professional and even kind way, reminding clients of when you’re available and for what.

 If necessary, refer them back to your contract where your boundaries and expectations are clearly spelled out.

 So often, in both our professional and personal lives, we end up feeling guilty for the boundaries we set.
 But that’s completely unnecessary and at its extreme can even be self-destructive.

 There’s no reason for you to feel guilty about setting boundaries that allow you to maintain the kind of work-life balance that you need to operate at peak productivity and creativity.

 Your clients want your best work, and to produce your best work, you have to protect your creative abilities.

 Setting boundaries in any relationship—whether it be with friends, family, or your freelance clients—can be uncomfortable.
 But trust us, it’s always worth doing.

 In order for you to produce your best work and maintain a healthy work-life balance, it’s crucial to set boundaries with any of your clients.
-Take this opportunity to outline what those boundaries are, include them in your contracts, and don’t feel guilty about saying no!
+Take this opportunity to use a vetted contract template from Bonsai, outline what your boundaries and terms are, and don’t feel guilty about saying no!